-Concrete & Silicate Admixtures - Technical Bulletin
+Concrete & Admixtures - Technical Bulletin

-Gerflor Technical is often asked to comment on the installation of Gerflor resilient flooring over concrete that has been dosed with silicate admixtures.
+Gerflor Technical is often asked to comment on the installation of Gerflor resilient flooring over concrete that has been dosed with silicate and colloidal silica admixtures.
 Manufacturers of such admixtures claim that moisture related flooring failures may be eliminated by using their product.
-The mechanism by which this works is understood to be a densification of the upper most layer of concrete thereby cutting off the capillary structure which moves moisture through concrete.
-It is this densification, and the corresponding reduced absorption of the concrete surface, which raises concerns for the bond of the adhesive and finish flooring to the concrete may be determined via ASTM F 3191-16 Standard Practice for Field Determination of Substrate Water Absorption (Porosity) for Substrates to Receive Resilient Flooring, commonly referred to as the water drop test.)
+The mechanism by which this works is understood to be a densification of the upper most layer of concrete thereby cutting off, or reducing the capillary structure which moves moisture through concrete.
+It is this densification, and the corresponding reduced absorption of the concrete surface, which raises concerns for the bond of the adhesive and finish flooring to the concrete.
+Concrete absorption must be confirmed prior to the installation.
+(The absorption rate of concrete may be determined via ASTM F 3191-16 Standard Practice for Field Determination of Substrate Water Absorption (Porosity) for Substrates to Receive Resilient Flooring, commonly referred to as the water drop test.)
 If absorption is determined to be inadequate, the concrete should be mechanically prepared to create porosity.

 Regardless of the selected adhesive and prior to any installation, bond tests should always be performed to confirm adequate adhesion to the substrate.
 While adhesion may not be an issue with the use of these admixtures, we are compelled to mention that moisture issues may still exist.
-Along with our concerns of the efficacy of these products, some admixture manufacturers discount the use of the industry accepted methods for measuring moisture in concrete, ASTM F1869 and F2170.
+Along with our concerns of the efficacy of these products, most admixture manufacturers discount the use of the industry accepted methods for measuring moisture in concrete, ASTM F1869 and F2170.
 Manufacturers of moisture-sensitive floor coverings rely on the results of these tests to determine if the concrete is suitable to receive their floor coverings.
 Without the results of these tests prior to an installation, risks associated with high moisture cannot be known.
 More concerning is that if the installation were to show signs of distress that suggest moisture was a contributing factor, the tests which measure that moisture are ASTM F1869 and F2170, tests which may be discounted by the admixture manufacturer.
 Given this, Gerflor recommends the end user confirm with the admixture manufacturer how the results of ASTM 2170 and 1869 relate to their warranty.
 Resilient flooring and adhesives have specific moisture limits beyond which their performance may be negatively impacted.
 Where moisture levels tested by ASTM F1869 and F2170 are above the levels of the selected adhesive, an ASTM F3010 compliant topically applied moisture control system should be applied.